 CinemaScope and Perspecta sound was installed in its wide proscenium in July 1954.
 The Metro occasionally featured premiere engagements of big films such as “Mary Poppins” and “Who’s Afraid of Virginia Woolf?” before reverting to stage use again in May 1969 with the Australian stage version of “Hair”.
 The theatre remained unaltered and stylishly modern.
 MGM sold the their entire Australian operation to Greater Union who continued live performances in tandem with the odd film revival.
 “Applause” and “Ginger Rogers Live on Stage” being two of the final productions before the theatre was sold in 1979 to become the site of a speciality supermarket.
 The theatre was stripped of its fittings and the supermarket installed in 1981 only to fail miserably.

 The site stood empty and forlorn until it was purchased in 1982 to become a soundstage and recording facility.
-It remains in this capacity to this day, basically unaltered and sensitively maintained by its owners.
+It remained in this capacity until 2018, basically unaltered and sensitively maintained by its owners.
 You can still peer through the doors and see the elegant lobby looking pretty much as it did 50 years ago and it sometime turns up as a location in films, TV or pop video.
 You can no longer see films at the Metro Kings X; they are being made there instead.
 The building was heritage listed by the city of Sydney, and in December 2020 it was placed on the State Heritage Register.
 Plans are being proposed to return the building to live theatre use.